 Food sensitivities can cause a wide range of painful or uncomfortable reactions that may be felt immediately, or even days later.
 Potential symptoms include abdominal pain, anxiety, bloating, brain fog, diarrhea, fatigue, headaches, heartburn, joint pain, nausea, and rashes, which closely mirror many autoimmune disease symptoms.

-Most food sensitivities are self-reported and many are discovered through elimination diets, as testing is plagued with controversy.
+Most food sensitivities are self-reported and many are discovered through elimination diets, as testing is full of controversy.
 Most experts agree that IgG testing is inaccurate and not a viable method for identifying trigger foods, as high antibody levels may actually indicate tolerance to a particular food rather than intolerance (10, 11).

 This imbalanced immune response may also involve the gut microbiome.
 Researchers suspect that “a disruption in an individual’s gut microbiota may lead to a change in how the immune system recognizes and reacts to certain foods” (1).